ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 So when it came to setting up and managing a cluster of servers for my startup I immediately looked at Chef, and on paper it looked like it would fit the bill perfectly - I can write all the components, store them on Github and it will take care of all the hard work on each server.

 Then I got slapped in the face by the monstrosity that is the Chef installation guide.
 What?
-No `gem install chef` and you're done? this needed to be fixed, and it has using Babushka.
+No `gem install chef` and you're done? this needed to be fixed, so I wrote a Babushka dependency to take care of everything.

 What is Babushka?
 -----------------